BihuiZhang1221/CSPI-LLM-TIE-Supplementary-Code/README.md

-# Physics-Guided Semantic Control of AUVs Using Embedded Language Models for Real-Time Subsea Inspection
+# Physics-Guided Semantic Gating With Embedded Language Models for Real-Time AUV Control in Subsea Infrastructure Inspection

 Supplementary code for the manuscript "Physics-Guided Semantic Control of AUVs Using Embedded Language Models for Real-Time Subsea Inspection" (submitted to